QasimK/qasimk.github.io/_posts/2018-02-24-single-application-vpn.md

 githubCommentIssueID: 11
 ---

-# Running a Single Application Through a VPN

 In it's simplest and most common usage, VPNs route all internet traffic from your device.
 It's also possible to route only traffic that is to particular IP addresses with OS or VPN-app level features.
 It's more difficult, but still possible to route all traffic but only for a particular application.

 Linux has the concept of namespaces for processes, users, storage devices and other concepts.
 It also has network namespaces which can isolate applications within a new networking stack of devices and routing tables.